Otto Schily

 Otto Georg Schily (born 20 July 1932) is a former Federal Minister of the Interior of Germany, his tenure was from 1998 to 2005, in the cabinet of Chancellor Gerhard Schröder.
-He is a member of the Social Democratic Party of Germany (SPD).
+He is a member of the Social Democratic Party of Germany (SPD) and was a founding member of the West-German Green Party.

 Early life and education

 Born in Bochum as the son of an iron works director, Schily grew up in a family of anthroposophists.
 His younger brother is Konrad Schily, an academic and also a politician.
 They spent their adolescence during the war in Bavaria.
 The family opposed Adolf Hitler.
 In 1962, he passed his second state exam after having studied law and politics in Munich, Hamburg, and Berlin, thus being admitted to the bar; a year later, he opened his own law practice.

 On 2 June 1967 Schily went to a demonstration in Berlin against the violation of human rights in Iran.
 A student, Benno Ohnesorg, was shot dead by the police.
 He subsequently decided to represent the student's family.

 In the 1970s, he became a public figure as a trial lawyer, defending several guerrilla activists of the left-wing Red Army Faction.
 In 1971, he represented his friend Horst Mahler, who much later would become an advocate of the fascist National Democratic Party.
 During the Stammheim trial (1975–1977), he was the only remaining attorney of Gudrun Ensslin.
 While he gained popularity and respect for acting according to his own moral principles, some accused him of supporting the radicals' goals.